cwittens/DispersiveShallowWater.jl/docs/src/basic_example.md

 You can adjust this by passing the boolean values `plot_bathymetry` (if `true`, always plot bathymetry in the first subplot) and `plot_initial`.
 Note that `plot_initial = true` will evaluate and plot the initial condition function at the same time `t` as the numerical solution being displayed (the final time by default).
 This means if your initial condition function represents an analytical solution, setting `plot_initial = true` will plot the analytical solution at that specific time for comparison.

 Plotting an animation over time can, e.g., be done by the following command, which uses `step` to plot the solution at a specific time step.
-Here `conversion = waterheight_total` makes it so that we only look at the waterheight ``\eta`` and not also the velocity ``v``.
+Here `conversion = waterheight_total` makes it so that we only look at the total water height ``\eta`` and not also the velocity ``v``.
 More on tutorials for plotting can be found in the chapter [Plotting Simulation Results](@ref plotting).

 ```@example overview
 anim = @animate for step in 1:length(sol.u)